The browser you are using is not supported. Please consider using a modern browser.

 Break Up With Your Electricity Provider

-Shop electricity rates from leading providers and make the switch today.
+Shop electricity rates from leading providers in Connecticut and make the switch today.

 Understanding Your Connecticut Electricity Bill

-Your bill may also include additional charges such as transmission charges, distribution charges, public benefits charges, and Competitive Transition Assessment (CTA) charges.
+• Additional Charges: Your bill may also include additional charges such as transmission charges (regulated by the Federal Energy Regulatory Commission, or FERC), distribution charges, public benefits charges, and Competitive Transition Assessment (CTA) charges.

 Connecticut is primarily served by two major utility companies: Eversource Energy and United Illuminating (UI).

-- Eversource Energy serves approximately 1.2 million electricity customers in 149 of the state’s 169 cities and towns, with a new standard service rate of 8.99 cents per kWh from July 1, 2024.
+• Eversource Energy serves approximately 1.2 million electricity customers in 149 of the state’s 169 cities and towns, with a new standard service rate of 9.748 cents per kWh from July 1, 2025, through the end of the year.

-- United Illuminating serves about 335,000 customers in 17 towns and cities in the greater New Haven and Bridgeport areas, with a new standard service rate of 11.91 cents per kWh from July 1, 2024.
+• United Illuminating serves about 335,000 customers in 17 towns and cities in the greater New Haven and Bridgeport areas.

-These utilities play crucial roles in Connecticut’s deregulated market by maintaining the electrical grid, responding to power outages, delivering electricity to all customers in their service areas, and providing “standard service” rates for customers who don’t choose an alternative supplier.
-While you can’t choose your utility company, you can choose your electricity supplier through ElectricityRates.com, potentially securing better rates while still receiving reliable service from your local utility.
+These utilities play crucial roles in Connecticut’s deregulated market by maintaining the electrical grid, responding to power outages, delivering electricity to all customers in their service areas, and providing “standard service” rates for customers who don’t choose an alternative energy supplier.
+While you can’t select your utility company, if you live in the Nutmeg State, you can choose your electricity supplier through ElectricityRates.com to shop for better rates while still receiving reliable service from your local utility.

-Watch out for red flags such as extremely low introductory rates that increase dramatically after a short period, pressure to sign up immediately without reviewing terms, lack of clear information about rates and fees, and unsolicited door-to-door sales or high-pressure phone tactics.
-Remember, all suppliers listed on ElectricityRates.com are licensed by PURA and adhere to strict consumer protection guidelines.
+Watch out for red flags, such as extremely low introductory rates that increase dramatically after a short period, pressure to sign up immediately without reviewing the terms, a lack of clear information about rates and fees, and unsolicited door-to-door sales or high-pressure phone tactics.
+Remember, all suppliers listed on ElectricityRates.com are licensed by PURA, maintain high customer scores, and adhere to strict consumer protection guidelines.
+To find out more about top top-rated energy suppliers, head over to our Best Connecticut Electricity Providers page.

 Renewable Energy in Connecticut

-Connecticut has made significant strides in promoting renewable energy, offering residents more green options than ever before.
-The state has set ambitious goals through its Renewable Portfolio Standard (RPS), aiming for 40% of electricity to come from renewable sources by 2030 and 100% zero carbon electricity supply by 2040.
+However, Connecticut has made significant strides in promoting renewable energy, offering residents more green options than ever before.
+The state has set ambitious goals through its Renewable Portfolio Standard (RPS), aiming for 40% of electricity to come from renewable sources by 2030 and a 100% zero-carbon electricity supply by 2040.
 These targets drive investment in renewable energy and increase the availability of green energy plans for consumers.

 Business and Commercial Electricity Rates

-Connecticut businesses face unique challenges and opportunities in managing their electricity costs.
-As of June 2024, the average commercial electricity rate in Connecticut is 19.43 ¢/kWh, significantly higher than the national average for businesses.
-The Energy Choice program offers substantial benefits for Connecticut businesses, including potential for significant savings, customized plans, budget certainty, and energy management solutions.
+All Connecticut business owners face the challenge of coping with high electricity costs.
+As of 2025, the average commercial electricity rate in Connecticut is approximately 22.92 to 23.34 cents per kWh, making it one of the highest commercial rates in the nation.
+Retail energy rates from competitive suppliers can offer substantial benefits for Connecticut businesses, including potential for significant savings, customized plans, budget certainty, and energy management solutions.

-Businesses can choose from various types of electricity plans, including fixed-rate plans, indexed plans, block and index plans, and green energy plans.
+Business owners can choose from various types of electricity plans, including fixed-rate plans, indexed plans, block and index plans, and green energy plans.
 When selecting a plan, businesses should consider their usage patterns, contract length, demand charges, and additional services offered by suppliers.
-ElectricityRates.com offers specialized services for business customers, including comparison tools tailored for commercial energy needs, access to business-specific plans and rates, and resources for understanding complex business electricity contracts.

 Ambit Energy